“If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?” Albert Einstein

 Except for one thing.

-Compared to my Utah writing space, a small dark room, this one is flooded with natural light, views of the bird-feeder and the goings-on in my neighborhood.
+I used to work in a small dark room.
+Now this one is flooded with natural light, views of the bird-feeder and the goings-on in my neighborhood.
 (That’s not always a good thing.)

 I love this space for all kinds of reasons except that I see my messy desk.
 All.
 The.
 Time.
 And everyone else sees my messy desk, even the UPS delivery guy standing at the front door waiting for a signature.
 I can’t shut the door and ignore it because there is no door to shut.